PLPeeters/PyMongo-Smart-Auth/README.md

 * `credentials_file`: a file where credentials can be found
 * `authenticate`: a boolean indicating whether the client should authenticate (defaults to `True`)

-The credentials file should have the user on the authentication database on the first line, the user on the second and the password on the third.
+When using a credentials file, it should have the authentication database on the first line, the user on the second and the password on the third.
+Example:

+    admin
+    administrator
+    P4ssw0rd

 Upon initialisation, the client looks for credentials in the following order:

 1. The `user` and `password` parameters
 2. The passed `credentials_file`